Preparation

 Kunawarritji is impressive.
 A lot of work has been done there including lovely facilities and

 accomodation.
 We had a shower and did our washing as well as restocking some food.
-A party of
+A party of G

-broke on the track.
+on the track.
 He welded them back together and reportedly welded Toyota onto the mounts.

 Corrugations